 But in high income countries, primary school enrolment is essentially universal, so this indicator isn’t a very useful measure of access to education.
-Instead, for our high income assessment standard we use the secondary school enrolment rate as our single indicator of access, but we also include an indicator of school quality: student performance on the Program for International Student Assessment (PISA) tests.
+Instead, for our high income assessment standard we use the secondary school enrolment rate as our single indicator of access, but we also include an indicator of school quality: student performance on the Programme for International Student Assessment (PISA) tests.
 School quality is no less a concern for low and middle income countries, but unfortunately, at this time there is no test of student performance that is widely used by low and middle income countries.

 We do produce scores on all indicators for all countries if the data are available.
 So, for example, you can see HRMI scores related to a low income country’s PISA results if that country participates in the PISA assessments.

 It can be useful to toggle between the two assessment standards, and check out our scores on the individual indicators, on the country pages of the Rights Tracker.

 For countries that have sufficient data across all five economic and social rights (the rights to education, food, health, housing, and work), an overall Quality of Life score can be calculated.